MathiasStokholm/alkymi/README.md

           run the unit tests)

 alkymi uses a labfile (`labfile.py` in the root of the repo) to automate tasks such as linting using flake8, static type checking using mypy, running unit tests using pytest, as well as creating and uploading distributions to PyPI.
+Note that `labfile.py` is also subject to static type checking and linting, just like every other Python file.

 ## Documentation
 Upcoming: readthedocs.org page